GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 Immersive experiences have come to the web in Chrome 79.
 The WebXR Device API brings virtual reality (with augmented reality to come later).
 While an update to the GamePad API extends the advanced use of controlls to VR.
-Other browsers will be supporting these specs soon, including [update before launch].
+Other browsers will be supporting these specs soon, including Firefox Reality, Oculus Browser, Edge and Magic Leap's Helio browser, among others.

 This article begins a series on the immersive web.
 This installment covers setting up a basic WebXR application and constructing a frame loop, the